6 things everyone needs to know about polycystic ovarian syndrome

 5. It is still possible to get pregnant with PCOS

-“It is incorrect to believe that women with PCOS cannot fall pregnant; while it may be more challenging, it is possible to have a family with PCOS,” says Anderson.
+“It is incorrect to believe that women with PCOS cannot fall pregnant; while it may be more challenging, it is possible to have a family with PCOS,” says Alderson.

 6. PCOS is manageable